Sorghum a Wonder Grain:

 - Sorghum helps in Weight Loss.
 It contains policosanols that help in reducing cholesterol in the body and thus intake of policosanols favors weight loss.

 - Sorghum is good for diabetic patients.
-Due to the low glycaemic index, it helps in slow down glucose levels in the blood.
+Due to the low glycaemic index, it helps slow down glucose levels in the blood.

 - Sorghum is found to be good for the patient suffering from Celiac disease as it is gluten-free.